tonyta/resume/resume.md

 ## Projects
 ### [ScrallWall](http://scrallwall.co) [![GitHub-Mark](/images/GitHub-Mark-Light-32px.png)](https://github.com/tonyta/ScrallWall)

 Final project at Dev Bootcamp which I pitched, managed, and developed as part of a team.
 ScrallWall combines mapping, geolocation, user-generated content, and open city data and APIs to allow users to share and discover found art.
-This project used a variety of technologies not taught Dev Bootcamp including Open311 APIs, PostGIS, and Mapbox.js.
+This project used a variety of self-taught technologies outside of Dev Bootcamp's curriculum including Open311 APIs, PostGIS, and Mapbox.js.

 ### [MileyIpsum](http://mileyipsum.co) [![GitHub-Mark](/images/GitHub-Mark-Light-32px.png)](https://github.com/tonyta/mileyipsum)
 Generating new Miley Cyrus lyrics from old ones using Markov chains on word-to-word relationships.